Mental Health, Addictions and Substance Use Health in the Community

 Are people experiencing harms from unmet needs?

-• Self-harm
+• Self-harm ED visits

-• Opioid overdose related Emergency Department Visits
+• Opioid overdose related ED visits

 • Opioid related overdose deaths

-• Suicide
+• Suicide deaths

-Are People Free From Stigma?
+Are people free from stigma?
 Do people know about mental health, addictions and substance use health?

 Are people safe and supported in health care and community services?